sashuu6/blog/_posts/2019-12-20-my-open-projects.md

 I have used git to version control all my lab programs I used to do when I was at CET from S1 to mini and final projects S6.
 I have used Git and Github develop and host my CV website, CV and blog.

 These are some of the honourable projects I will done till 2019.
 But, when I look back at this post for few years, I will be very disappointed at my old me.
+Each of the following projects has a story to tell.

 1. 3 Factor Authentication lock.
 2. Python fingerprint recognition.